mahfuzhasanreza/academia_connect/README.md

 ### For cloaning this repo to your VS code
 1. Go to VS Code
 2. Open the `terminal` at the top corner left in VS code
-3. Paste the code: `https://github.com/mahfuzhasanreza/dbms-project-git.git` and click enter
+3. Paste the code: `git clone https://github.com/mahfuzhasanreza/dbms-project-git.git` and click enter